Home equity line of credit: Canada

-Similarly to the US, the HELOC market in Canada grew by 20% a year in the early 2000s, representing $35 billion in 2000 to approximately $186 billion in 20120.
+Similarly to the US, the HELOC market in Canada grew by 20% a year in the early 2000s, representing $35 billion in 2000 to approximately $186 billion in 2012.
 Looking at non-mortgage consumer debt, the share of HELOCs grew from 10% to 40% in that time.
 To put this breakthrough into perspective, credit cards consistently represented around 15% of the market share through this period.
-The main drivers for this evolving market where low-interest rates and sustained rising property prices.
-Both conditions were favourable to customers as the growing equity in their properties represented an excellent opportunity to secure larger and longer loans.
+The main drivers for this evolving market were low-interest rates and sustained rising property prices.
+Both conditions were favourable to customers, as the growing equity in their properties represented an excellent opportunity to secure larger and longer loans.

 In the aftermath of the 2008 crisis, demand for HELOCs stabilized and grew by an average of 2% yearly.
 This slower growth could be attributed to a lower demand, exceptionally low rates on mortgages and a more regulated market.
 Indeed, the recession has pushed the Canadian government to take measures aimed at mitigating the risks associated with taking a HELOC.
 Some of these measures may have impacted the growth of the HELOC market, limiting the demand on the customer side and making lending criteria tighter.

 A 2011 decision to make HELOCs ineligible for government-backed “portfolio insurance” was one of them.
 This insurance was used by lenders to “securitize pooled mortgages through the National Housing Act Mortgage-Backed Securities (NHA MBS) program”.
 Another measure was the Office of the Superintendent of Financial Institutions (OSFI) decision to cap the maximum LTV ratio for HELOCs at 65%, thus limiting the amounts homeowners could leverage from their property.
 Underwriting rules were also made stricter through the Residential Mortgage Underwriting Practices and Procedures Guideline.